 One of the tallest skyscrapers in Osaka is Umeda Sky Building, a two 40-story building connected by a bridge and two escalators (said to be the highest in the world).
 The building is accessible via Umeda Station.
 On top of it is the Floating Deck, an observation deck which offers a scenic view of Osaka skyline.
 It is open from 10:00 AM to 10:00 PM.
 Entrance fee is JPY 700 (PHP 324) for adults, Kids (4 years olld and older) are charged JPY 200 (Php 92) and Elementary school students JPY 500 (PHP 231).

 If you are visiting Osaka during winter, make time to visit Snowland Winter Resort in Biwako Valley, Shiga Prefecture.
 From sledding, riding snow carousels to snowball fights, you will have a memorable stay here.
 You can book a tour for PHP 2,916 / JPY 6,613 / USD 59 to Snow Winter Resort here The tour includes free sled rental, snow shovels, toboggans and other items, a meal ticket worth JPY 1,000 / PHP 441/ USD 9.

-I’m still working on the Kyoto Travel Guide, will be posting it on this blog soon.
 Kyoto is highly recommended because of its wealth of attractions.
-But if you are pressed for time, you can do a day trip from Osaka or an afternoon tour.
+To help you plan your Kyoto trip, you can read my Kyoto Travel Guide with Budget and Itinerary here But if you are pressed for time, you can do a day trip from Osaka or an afternoon tour.
 You can book cheap tours to Kyoto from Osaka here.